 A large bath towel for draping on your child’s shoulders.

-- If you wish to perform the diagnostic Lice ID Test, you also need a pale colored hand towel.
+- If you wish to perform the diagnostic Lice ID Test, you also need a pale colored hand towel or a disposable “puppy pad.”
 (Full instructions are on the Lice ID Test page.)

 Cetaphil Gentle Skin Cleanser, (8 oz for short hair, 12 oz for shoulder-length or longer hair).